rocicorp/diff-server/README2.md

 A Replicant Client is embedded within a client-side application, typically a mobile app in iOS or Android, but also potentially a desktop or web app.
 The application, or _host_, uses the client as its local datastore.

-The client is updated by executing _transactions_, which are invocations of pure functions called _transaction types_.
-The application hosting Replicant _registers_ transaction types either at the client, the server, or both.
-Only _registered_ transaction types can be invoked.
+The client is updated by executing _transactions_, which are invocations of pure functions called _transaction functions_.
+Each _transaction function_ takes one or more parameters, plus a snapshot of the current state of the database, and returns as a result a new state of the database.

 Theoretically, Replicant could be built atop any single-node database that has the following features: